smoke-you/PoolParty/README.md

   - Provide updates (progress, errors, etc).
   - Be cancelled by users.

 I've spent a fair bit of time messing around with it outside of work because it's a good learning exercise (I'm a bit of a Python and webserver newb, and I was right, I learnt a lot).
-Also, I will able to take `WorkManager` and drop it straight into my work project, which is very convenient.
+Also, I will be able to take `WorkManager` and drop it straight into my work project, which is very convenient.

 ## Stumbling Blocks
 I started with [`multiprocessing.Pool`](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.pool) and tried to use `Queue` instances for IPC.
 Fail.
 It turns out: